Most big U.S. banks pass Fed's stress test, boosting shareholder payouts

 Morgan Stanley shares rose 0.8 percent to $25.43 in after-hours trading.

-Several other banks that passed the Fed's test, including JPMorgan Chase & Co (JPM.N), Bank of America, Citigroup, Goldman Sachs Group Inc (GS.N) and Wells Fargo & Co (WFC.N), also said they would buy back more stock or increase dividends.
+Several other banks that passed the Fed's test, including JPMorgan Chase & Co, Bank of America, Citigroup, Goldman Sachs Group Inc and Wells Fargo & Co, also said they would buy back more stock or increase dividends.

 The results, from a process known as CCAR, come after the Fed released results of a separate stress test, dubbed DFAST, last week.
 CCAR is a more nuanced examination, in which the Fed models unique circumstances for each individual bank, and can fail banks for the way they go about capital planning as well as whether they technically pass a numerical threshold.